aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/save-options/_index.md

 **Notes / Remarks**
 - When **CreateDirectory** is set to `true`, the API will automatically create the target folder if it does not already exist.
-- Enabling **EnableHTTPCompression** can reduce payload size for large workbooks, but the client must support gzip/deflate decoding.
+- Enabling **EnableHTTPCompression** can reduce payload size for large workbooks, but the client must support gzip/deflate decoding ([RFC 7694](https://datatracker.ietf.org/doc/html/rfc7694)).
 - **RefreshChartCache** should be used when charts rely on dynamic data that may have changed since the workbook was generated.
+For more information, see [Learn more about file formats](/supported-formats).